 Q: What are better alternatives to CashStark for free Airtel recharge?

-Three verified options stand out.
-The Airtel Thanks App itself (referral bonuses up to ₹51 each, UPI cashback, data coupons).
-PhonePe or Google Pay cashback on recharges (5–10% back, capped around ₹50–150).
+Three established possibilities are, 1.
+The Airtel Thanks App alone (referral incentive up to 51 each, UPI cashback, data coupons).
+2. Google Pay/ PhonePe cashback on recharge (5-10% cashback on recharge capped around 50-150).
 And Google Opinion Rewards for small but consistent UPI payouts — backed by a company with an actual support system.

 Q: How do I report a suspicious free recharge website in India?